-Public Comment: In response to our invitation in the NPP, three parties submitted comments on the proposed priority.
+Public Comment: In response to our invitation in the notice of proposed priority, four parties submitted comments on the proposed priority.

 Generally, we do not address technical and other minor changes.
+In addition, we do not address the general comments we received that raised concerns not directly related to the proposed priority.